JosephDuffy/HashableMacro/README.md

 All decorated properties are included in both the `==` and `hash(into:)` implementations, ensuring the [contract of `Hashable`](<https://developer.apple.com/documentation/swift/hashable#:~:text=Two%20instances%20that%20are%20equal%20must%20feed%20the%20same%20values%20to%20Hasher%20in%20hash(into%3A)%2C%20in%20the%20same%20order.>) is upheld:

 > Two instances that are equal must feed the same values to `Hasher` in `hash(into:)`, in the same order.

+[DocC documentation for HashableMacro is hosted by Swift Package Index](https://swiftpackageindex.com/JosephDuffy/HashableMacro/main/documentation/hashablemacro).
+Most of the implementation can be seen in the [Macros.swift file](./Sources/HashableMacro/Macros.swift).

 ## `@NotHashed` Macro